Contract Works And Legal Liability Insurance

 A common situation could be a claim for work completed by one of your sub-contractors who was hired on the project for some design work.
 Even though you’re technically not the liable party, you might become the target of the claim that could become very expensive to challenge.

-To gain the right amount of cover for such situations, it’s important to have an experienced broker review your contractual agreement for a project.
-Your broker will then make sure that the insurance you take out covers you in the best possible way.
+To gain the right amount of cover for such situations, it’s important to have an experienced insurance representative review your contractual agreement for a project.
+Your insurance representative will then make sure that the insurance you take out covers you in the best possible way.

 If you have any concerns about your existing policy or if you’re due for renewal and need some professional advice, then contact our team on 1300 886 781 today.
 We offer a no-obligation policy review and quote that would give you the opportunity to gain maximum risk protection.